Watford FC Profile

 |Major Honours||Second Division/Championship play-offs (2), Third Division/League One (2), Fourth Division/League Two (1).|

 Promotion, relegations and sacking managers have become part of Watford's DNA.
-The club will be back in the Championship for the 2022/23 campaign...with a new manager of course.
+The club are back in the Championship for the 2022/23 campaign...and are already on to their second manager.

 The 'Hornets' were founded in 1881 as Watford Rovers before becoming Watford FC in 1898.

 The football club's glory days were the 1970s and '80s, when legendary singer and lifetime fan Elton John took over the club as chairman.

 During this period, Watford climbed from the Fourth Division to the First Division in just seven years.

 Watford have had several spells in the Premier League, their most recent in the 2021/22 season, where they suffered relegation back to the Championship after one season in the top flight.

 Watford FC's home ground is Vicarage Road, which has a capacity of 22,200.